chingalo/chingalo/README.md

 my fist polls and choice app
 functionalities of my polls and choice app:
 1: to view polls and corresponding choices from database
+2: to delete poll and correspponding choices from database